arstream/Network-Programming-with-Go/dataserialisation/self-describing_data.md

         []byte manager

-Of course, a real encoding would not normally be as cumbersome and verbose as in the example: small integers would be used as type markers and the whole data would be packed in as small a byte array as possible.
-(XML provides a counter-example, though.).
+Of course, a real encoding would not normally be as cumbersome and verbose as in the example: small integers would be used as type markers and the whole data would be packed in as small a byte array as possible (XML provides a counter-example, though).
 However, the principle is that the marshaller will generate such type information in the serialised data.
 The unmarshaller will know the type-generation rules and will be able to use this to reconstruct the correct data structure.